Julius Babao: Career

-On January 10, 2011, he began anchoring Aksyon Ngayon with Kaye Dacer and Radyo Patrol Balita: Alas Dose, both airing every weekdays.
+On January 10, 2011, he anchored Aksyon Ngayon with Kaye Dacer and Radyo Patrol Balita: Alas-Dose, both airing every weekdays.

-On January 2, 2017, Babao began hosting the new daily radio show, Lingkod Kapamilya, replacing Aksyon Ngayon, with Bernadette Sembrano and continued to anchored a daily newscast Radyo Patrol Balita: Alas Dose on DZMM before it got merged with Headline Pilipinas, where he joined Tony Velasquez as the anchor.
-He is also the weekend anchor of TeleRadyo's newscast TeleRadyo Balita (formerly Radyo Patrol Balita: Alas Siyete) alongside Zen Hernandez.
+On January 2, 2017, Babao hosted the new daily radio show, Lingkod Kapamilya, replacing Aksyon Ngayon, with Bernadette Sembrano and continued to anchor the daily newscast Radyo Patrol Balita: Alas-Dose on DZMM before it got merged with Headline Pilipinas in July 2019, where he joined Tony Velasquez as the main anchor.
+He is also the weekend anchor of TeleRadyo's newscast TeleRadyo Balita (formerly Radyo Patrol Balita: Alas-Siyete) alongside Zen Hernandez.

 He also hosted Mission Possible, an award-winning advocacy show which airs every Monday evenings and Saturday mornings.

 On September 7, 2020, he returned to TV Patrol as an occasional replacement for Ted Failon after the latter's departure and later as a relief anchor for Noli de Castro and Henry Omaga-Diaz on the weekday edition and on the weekend edition for Alvin Elchico.

-On December 31, 2021, after 28 years with television giant ABS-CBN, he announced that he would be leaving the network as part of its retrenchment program caused by the ABS-CBN shutdown from the Philippine Congress that junked the new ABS-CBN legislative franchise to operate.
+Babao left ABS-CBN on December 31, 2021 after 28 years with television giant network, as part of its retrenchment program caused by the ABS-CBN shutdown from the Philippine Congress that junked the new ABS-CBN legislative franchise to operate.
 He made his final appearance on TV Patrol as a relief anchor and two days later on TeleRadyo Balita.

-In January 2022, Babao joined TV5 to anchor the network's primetime newscast Frontline Pilipinas starting on February 7, 2022, replacing Raffy Tulfo.
-He is the main anchor alongside former Alas Singko Y Medya and Magandang Umaga, Bayan anchor Cheryl Cosim, coinciding with the latter's birthday on that day.
+In January 2022, Babao joined TV5 to anchor the network's primetime newscast Frontline Pilipinas starting February 7, 2022, replacing then-senatorial candidate Raffy Tulfo.
 On March 21, 2022, Julius & Tintin: Para Sa Pamilyang Pilipino, which he hosts alongside his wife, debuted on Radyo5 92.3 News FM and One PH.
-The latter program was concluded in January 2023 on Radyo5 92.3 News FM and was replaced by Sagot Kita, hosted by Cheryl Cosim.
-However, it still broadcasts on One PH.
+On September 22, 2024, his program, Julius Babao Unplugged debuted on television via TV5.

+Controversies

+Alleged terrorist link

+In October 2005, news surfaced where Julius Babao was allegedly linked to a suspected terrorist named Tyrone del Rosario Santos. (alias: Dawud Santos).
+Columnist Ramon Tulfo's column in the Philippine Daily Inquirer brought the matter to public attention, quoting President Gloria Macapagal Arroyo as saying military intelligence pointed to Babao posting bail for Dawud.
+While Babao and his then-employer ABS-CBN denied the accusation, Tulfo later corrected his column to say Babao only acted as a guarantor for Dawud's bail bond, an act the author of the document believed was no different from posting bail.
+This created a conflict of credibility between Babao and Tulfo.